Tems-py/Discord-Python-Ticket-System/README.md

 Still questions?
 Join my [discord server](https://discord.gg/ykF6UfqWgF).

 I am not going to explain how it works with other databases!
+(Or Replit)

 **As I wrote at the beginning, this tutorial is not for beginners.**